Avoid making these mistakes to put together the strongest application possible.

 Our Advice: First, identify who can play the role of proofreader.
 Ideally, he/she is an academic who is writing a recommendation on your behalf AND has experience with admissions.
 This person will have a good idea of your story and your goals and can assess if your application conveys your message clearly.
 Offer them your narrative and ask for candid feedback.
 Lastly, remember feedback is a gift and do not take their constructive criticisms personally – they’re only trying to help.

-Of course this list is not completely exhaustive, but we really hope this list helps you to prepare a strong application for your graduate studies.
-Feel free to leave us comments or questions below and good luck with your applications!
+Of course this list is not completely exhaustive, but we really hope this list helps you get into the proper mindset.
+To prepare a strong application is the best way to control your fate for your graduate studies.
+Feel free reach out to us with comments or questions.
+And good luck with your applications!